Perranporth to St Agnes walk

 Photo from 1901 at the National Maritime Museum

-7. Bear right onto the waymarked path and follow it past a bench and a waymark at a junction of paths to a second waymark at a junction of paths, with multiple yellow arrows.
+7. Bear right onto the waymarked path and follow it past one waymark at a junction of paths and through a gap in a wall to reach another waymark at a junction of paths, with multiple yellow arrows.

 The French steel sailing ship, La Seine was on her way to Falmouth in December 1900 when she ran into a gale off the Scilly Isles.
 She ran aground at Perranporth and all crew members were rescued by rocket apparatus.
 The captain was reported as the last man to leave the ship before it broke up in the next flood tide.
 An eye witness at the time was recorded as saying: